 PLRA Not Applied to Attorney Fees,

 by Matthew T. Clarke

 Guadalupe Guajardo, Jr., a Texas state prisoner, filed a motion to expunge the record of two of his prior arrests pursuant to Articles 55.01 and 55.02, Texas Code of Criminal Procedure.
-Although Guajardo filed ...
+Although Guajardo filed a petition ...

 Texas Prisoners Have Limited Right to Appear

 Roger Smith arrived as a prisoner at the McNeil ...

 In July 2002, Washington State Department of Corrections (DOC) officials agreed to pay Roger Smith and his disabled wife Laurie $8,000 to settle their lawsuit under 42 U.S.C. § 12132 et seq, Title II of the Americans With Disabilities Act (ADA).